-In recognition of academic excellence and at the professor's discretion, the top student or top two students in a course (i.e., those students who receive the highest letter grades in the course) receive the CALI Excellence for the Future Award and/or the Distinguished Performance Award.
-CALI is awarded by the Center for Computer-Assisted Legal Instruction and is distributed twice a year, with the summer session and fall semester distribution in April and the spring semester distribution in August.
+In recognition of academic excellence and at the professor's discretion, the top student or top two students in a course (i.e., those students who receive the highest letter grades in the course) may receive the CALI Excellence for the Future Award or the Distinguished Performance Award.
+CALI is awarded by the Center for

+Computer-Assisted Legal Instruction.
+The awards are distributed twice a year, with the summer session and fall semester distribution in April and the spring semester distribution in August.

-When the second-best exam is of significantly poorer quality than the top exam, faculty may award the CALI and Distinguished Performance Award to the same student.
+When the second-best exam is significantly poorer than the top exam, faculty may award the CALI and Distinguished Performance Award to the same student.